RCODI/Spring2017_IronHacks_README/README.md

-# Spring 2017 IronHacks ReadMe :wink:
+# README File for Spring 2017 IronHacks :wink:

 ### On the first part of this document, you will get a rough idea of the number of participants involved in the hacks.